kumar303/ezboot/README.rst

     ezboot flash --help

-The defaults will probably do what you want.
+The defaults will probably work for you.
 If you don't want to be prompted for your username/password each time, you can save them in an ``ezboot.ini`` config file::